-Schoodic Institute’s Intertidal Ecology Program collaborates with local and regional science partners and engages citizen scientists of all ages, to understand mechanisms driving patterns of change in the Gulf of Maine’s iconic and dynamic intertidal system.
+Schoodic Institute’s Marine Ecology Program, directed by Hannah Webber, collaborates with local and regional science partners and engages citizen scientists of all ages, to understand mechanisms driving patterns of change in the Gulf of Maine’s dynamic intertidal system.

 Fresh, brackish, and salt waters are among the most vital and vulnerable components of the Acadia National Park region’s natural resources.
 Schoodic Institute studies Acadia’s waters and the factors affecting them – and engages the public in research and learning.
 Changes in precipitation patterns, ocean chemistry, fisheries, and sea bird habitats increasingly affect aquatic and shoreland habitats on the coast of Maine.

 Healthy Intertidal Stewardship

 The intertidal faces multiple pressures.
 Understanding and indexing intertidal health allows managers to set targets and limits and focus efforts to maintain health in a dynamic, ever-changing edge system.
 But, what does it mean to have a healthy soft-sediment or rocky intertidal system?
 What is the role of foundation species in that healthy system, and how is health changing across a connected, larger system, in this case the Gulf of Maine?
 The Marine Ecology Program is studying these questions with the National Park Service and diverse stakeholders—harvesters, managers, regulators, artists, researchers, interpreters, and teachers.